 Thus, this exemption was introduced to cap unreasonable growth of wages in the tech sector, and help smaller companies to be able to afford the new technologies, and help the overall industry remain competitive.

 However, some time later, this exemption was incorrectly applied to the Animation and VFX Industries.
-For the past 18 years now, “high-technology professionals” and “high-technology companies” have been excluded from the hours of work, overtime and statutory-holiday provisions of the Employment Standards Act (ESA), the legislation intended to keep employment fair and balanced for employers and employees alike.
+For the past two decades, “high-technology professionals” and “high-technology companies” have been excluded from the hours of work, overtime and statutory-holiday provisions of the Employment Standards Act (ESA), the legislation intended to keep employment fair and balanced for employers and employees alike.

 It is our position, at ABAS and at IATSE, that this exemption should NOT apply to animation workers, as we are artists and not creators of information/technology systems, and we are working with the government to change this interpretation.